dyne/dowse/README.md

 internet as you did before, but now all the traffic is passing via Dowse's transparent proxy configuration, which weeds out adverts and takes care of browser's privacy.

+Open your browser to the address of the dowse router to see its status from a web interface: `http://dowse.home.net:8500/`

 # Disclaimer